Perija Thistletail

 About the Perija Thistletail

 The Perija Thistletail belongs to the family Furnariidae, within the order Passeriformes.
-These birds typically live estimated 4-6 years, with limited data due to its rarity..
+These birds typically live estimated around 5-7 years in the wild..

 How to Identify a Perija Thistletail